 - Be prepared to direct the interview, but also let the conversation flow naturally, and encourage the interviewee to do most of the talking.

 - Respect the person's time.
 Keep the meeting length within the agreed-upon timeframe.

 - Ask the person if you may contact them again in the future with other questions.

 - Ask for names of other people to meet so as to gain different perspectives.

-Note: You can bring a resume, but don’t take it out right away or lead with questions about it or your interviewee may think you are actually fishing for a job.
+Note: You can bring a resume, but don’t take it out right away or your interviewee may think you are actually fishing for a job.
 You may wish to ask for input about it at some point in the interview, but first make sure you’ve established a comfortable rapport with the person.

 - Keep records.
 Right after the interview write down what you learned, what more you'd like to know and your impressons of how this industry, field or position would fit with your lifestyle, interests, skills and future plans.

 - Send a thank-you note within 1-2 days to express your appreciation for the time and information given.
 Based on whether the informational interview was relatively informal or more businesslike, this may be a brief handwritten note, an email, or a business letter.
 (Example, pdf, "page 33").